elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

 - Maturity in years
 - Bid: how much you would get if you pay the floating
 - Ask: how much you would pay to get the floating
+- For floating rates, the rate at the beginning of the period determines the rate for the payment at the end of the period

 ### Confirmations